zzzev/observable-press/README.md

 This also includes a tag with the class `loading`, which will be automatically removed once the specified `data-cell`s have all rendered at least once.
 This makes it easy to include a simple loading indicator.

-## Why Are There 3 JS Files?
+## Why Are There 2 JS Files?
-- `shimport.js` is included in your HTML file, and checks if your browser supports dynamic imports, bringing in [shimport](https://github.com/Rich-Harris/shimport) if necessary, and then loading...
-- `bootstrap.js` pulls the notebook id (and optional settings) out of your HTML file, dynamically imports the notebook code from the Observable API, and calls `bootstrap` from...
+- `bootstrap.js` pulls the notebook id (and optional settings) out of your HTML file, dynamically imports the notebook code from the Observable API via a semi-hacky workaround for dynamic `import()`, and calls `bootstrap` from...
 - `observable-press.js` exports a `bootstrap` function that takes a notebook module from the Observable API and renders it into the page, including the loading logic, etc.

-Yes, this could be improved (see TODOs).
+This could probably be improved.

 ## Troubleshooting
 If your notebook has special CORS access rules set up, it probably won't work if rehosted on a different domain.

 ## TODOs
-- Create a bundled/minified version that combines `bootstrap.js`, `observable-press.js`, and inlines the Observable runtime so it's all contained in one download
+- Create a bundled/minified version that minifies `observable-press.js` and its dependencies
 - Nicer default loading indicator
 - Better pending/error indication